What is Service of Process for an LLC?

-A registered agent is a person or business who receives and sends legal documents on your LLC’s behalf.
-In some states, a registered agent is called a statutory agent, resident agent, or an agent for service of process.
+An agent is a person or business who receives and sends legal documents on your LLC’s behalf.
+In some states, they are called a statutory agent, resident agent, or an agent for service of process.

-Most states require that you appoint a registered agent when you form a limited liability company (LLC).
+Most states require that you appoint this role when you form a limited liability company (LLC).
 To learn more about your state’s requirements, visit our state-specific guides.

 Who can be a registered agent?

-Although you can be your own registered agent, we recommend you consider hiring an experienced and reliable registered agent service like ZenBusiness, Incfile, or Northwest to handle this portion of your business needs.
+Although you can be your own, we recommend you consider hiring an experienced and reliable service like Northwest or Incfile to handle this portion of your business needs.